azat-co/practicalnode/chapter10/chapter10.md

 	    $ git version

-3. You should see something like the following in your terminal window, as shown in Figure 10-4 (your version might vary; in our case it’s 1.8.3.2):
+3. You should see something like the following in your terminal window, as shown in Figure 10-4 (your version might vary—in our case, it’s 1.8.3.2):

 	    git version 1.8.3.2